Esbern/semanticGIS/content/Geospatial Practice/Project Stewardship/Design rationale.md

 - Observations of formal and informal party activity.
 - Public transportation nodes (metro stations, bus stops)
 - Street network data (for walkability analysis relative to public transport)

--
-Example of detail consideration on bars:
+Example of detailed consideration on bars:
 To make the analysis meaningful, we need to be precise about what we include under each category.
 For instance, when working with point locations of venues, we must consider how to define a "bar."
 Do we include only standalone bars, or do bars inside clubs, theatres, and cinemas count as well?
 If a bar is only accessible to ticket holders (e.g., in a theatre or amusement park), should it be included?
 In this project, I have decided to include bars that are publicly accessible, whether they are standalone or part of a larger establishment.
 Bars within clubs or theatres are only counted if they serve the general public.
 Bars in amusement gardens with entrance fees are included, as they contribute significantly to the entertainment landscape.
 Finally, we also need to look at temporality some establishments might only be open at weekends or in the summer period.
 Careful attention must also be paid to avoid double-counting venues (e.g., not counting a club and its bar as two separate entities unless they function independently).

 ---